hobywan/miranda/README.md

   </tr>
 </table>

-RNA primary structure simply refers to its basis sequence.
+A nucleic acid [primary structure](https://en.wikipedia.org/wiki/Nucleic_acid_structure#Primary_structure) simply refers to its basis sequence.
-Its secondary structure refers to its planar conformation.
+Its [secondary structure](https://en.wikipedia.org/wiki/Nucleic_acid_structure#Secondary_structure) refers to its planar conformation.
-Its ternal structure refers to its real spatial conformation.
+Its [tertiary structure](https://en.wikipedia.org/wiki/Nucleic_acid_structure#Tertiary_structure) refers to its spatial conformation according to geometrical and [steric](https://en.wikipedia.org/wiki/Steric_effects) constraints.
 The conformation topology can be complex, but is simplified for miRNAs.
 In this case, it consists of single strand without [pseudoknots](https://en.wikipedia.org/wiki/Pseudoknot).